stjude-dnb-binfcore/sc-epigenie/analyses/README.md

-# Using Analysis Modules in Single cell ATAC-sequencing Workflow (scATAC-seq)
+# Using Analysis Modules in scEpiGenie: A Workflow for Single-cell ATAC-seq (scATAC-seq)

 This repository contains a collection of analysis modules designed to process and analyze single-cell ATAC (scATAC-Seq) data from 10X sequencing technology.